| News & Events (2006 Archive)November 7, 2006 New CME Identifier Released: CME-416 CME-416 was assigned

 about CME-24 and all CME identifiers are available on the CME

-CME-24 Mentioned in Article on ZDNet.com
+List.
+CME-24 Mentioned in Article on ZDNet.com CME-24 was

 mentioned in a January 26, 2006 article on ZDNET.com entitled "Kama